Complete streets: Environment

+A protest against the planned removal of a bicycle lane in Washington, D.C.

 Complete Streets can also have a positive effect on the environment.
 By providing safe options for people to walk and bike, Complete Streets can lead to fewer people driving in their cars, resulting in lowered automobile emissions.

 The 2009 National Household Travel Survey found that 39% of all trips in metropolitan areas are three miles or less and 17% of all trips are one mile or less.
 Most of these trips can easily be made on foot or bicycle and Complete Streets provide the infrastructure to allow people to safely do so.
 Traveling by foot or bike are zero-emission means of travel.

 Communities with strong Complete Streets policies and implementation, including Boulder, Colorado, see a reduction in their emissions.
 Over the last several years, fewer people in Boulder drove alone and bicycle and transit trips increased.
 As a result, the city cut annual carbon dioxide emissions by half a million pounds.